PaulOthar/PaulOthar/README.md

 |Markdown|Low|
 |Java GUI (Swing & AWT)|Intermediate|
 |Spring Framework|Bare Minimum|

-# Other Informations
-### Why Othar?
-Othar is just a nickname that i think is cool. it means "Foolish Warrior" in some forgotten game universe (I dont remember where i got it from 😢)

 <!--
 **PaulOthar/PaulOthar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.